 With LTC it is possible to determine the risk factor for each slave account separately.
 LTC can handle different lot sizes for different accounts independent of their balance.

-By default, LTC Client EA will use the same proportional volume size in the client account.
-This risk control mode will make generate proportional gain in client account(s) according to the difference between master and client account size.
-This is controlled using the RiskRatioServer parameter which is set to 1 by default.
+By default, LTC Client EA will use the same proportional volume size in the client account using the RiskRatioServer parameter which is set to 1 by default.
+RiskRatioServer is like a dynamic Lot Multiplier which is changing based on Account size and continuously adjusting itself based on account size.
+This risk control mode will generate a proportional gain in client account(s) according to the difference between master and client account size.
 If you want to increase the volume of each operation by 20%, as an example, simply set the RiskRatioServer = 1.2 in the Client EA.

 Another popular configuration that many traders use is to copy the same position size on the client account as on the master.
 To set the Client EA copy the same lot size always no matter what you need to turn off the RiskRatioServer and use the LotMultiplier.